alex-cgs/DoodleRec/README.md

 1. Run the Flask application from Visual Studio Code or any IDLE.
 2. Go to the local port of the application (essentially http://127.0.0.1:5000).
 3. Try to input some doodles, your image data array is updated every second on the website and in the console of the terminal where you run the Flask application, you can download your image data by clicking the button "Retrieve your Data".
-4. DoodleRec's guess is on your terminal's shell.
+4. DoodleRec's guess is on the page or on yourmatrix.txt.
 5. Enjoy!